-Perhaps it’s a little too prophesaurial, but, in 2025, what is a song?
+Perhaps it’s a little too professorial, but, in 2025, what is a song?
 The world falls apart over and over in front of our screens before we see acts of humanity juxtaposing it all, reminding us there is hope running through the veins of the world.
 In and between all of this, we have music, the soundtrack to a life that just keeps. on. happening.
 We need the songs though, to sustain us, to lift us, and to sit with us when we need to wallow.

 And there’s never a shortage of them.
 Another year passes and another proverbial cup spills over with tracks we adore and cherish.
-Our writers had songs from all concerns of every genre to celebrate and want to shine a light on.
+Our writers had songs from all corners of every genre to celebrate and want to shine a light on.
 If we had our way, our list would be into the thousands, but we recognise that that’s perhaps a little too much to ask of our dear readers.

 So as a socially acceptable compromise, here are our top 50, the songs that helped, nourished, and even saved us during this year.
 We hope that if they haven’t done so already, they bring you all the joy you need when you need it.